Rachith-H/analog-mux-for-ASK-and-BPSK/README.md

 A simple 2-input analog MUX can be efficiently implemented using two transmission gates (TGs).
 Each transmission gate acts as a bidirectional switch, allowing the selected input signal to pass through to the output when its control signal is active.
 In this design:

-The first transmission gate connects Input 1 to the output when the control signal S is logic high.
+The first transmission gate connects Input 1 to the output when the control signal is logic high.

-The second transmission gate connects Input 2 to the output when the control signal S is logic low.
+The second transmission gate connects Input 2 to the output when the control signal is logic low.

 Transmission gates are preferred over single MOS switches because they provide low ON resistance and can pass both high and low voltage levels without significant distortion.
-The circuit is compact, power-efficient, and suitable for high-speed analog applications.
+The circuit is compact, and suitable for analog applications.

 This design forms the basis for implementing modulation techniques like ASK and BPSK, where the multiplexer switches between different modulated signals based on control logic, demonstrating both the functionality of the MUX and its practical application in communication systems.
 ### Xschem Implementation of analog multiplexer